borgbackup/borg/docs/quickstart.rst

 The default is lz4 (very fast, but low compression ratio), but other methods are supported for different situations.

+You can use zstd for a wide range from high speed (and relatively low compression) using N=1 to high compression (and lower speed) using N=22.

+zstd is a modern compression algorithm and might be preferable over zlib and lzma, except if you need compatibility to older borg versions (< 1.1.4) that did not yet offer zstd.

+    $ borg create --compression zstd,N /path/to/repo::arch ~

+Other options are:

 If you have a fast repo storage and you want minimum CPU usage, no compression::

     $ borg create --compression none /path/to/repo::arch ~